The only factor militating toward charging the former FBI deputy director is a sustained campaign of presidential agitation for his scalp.

 On August 8, former FBI Deputy Director Andrew McCabe filed a complaint in the U.S. District Court for the District of Columbia against Attorney General William Barr and FBI Director Christopher Wray over McCabe’s demotion and dismissal from the FBI.
 The complaint alleges that the defendants' actions violated both McCabe’s First Amendment and due process rights.
 The complete document is available here and below.

 The El Paso terrorist attack has revived interest in the possibility of making “domestic terrorism” a federal offense.
-What is at stake in this debate?

 Former Special Agent Peter Strzok has filed a complaint in the U.S. District Court for the District of Columbia against Attorney General Bill Barr and FBI Director Christopher Wray, as well as the Justice Department and FBI, over Strzok's dismissal from the FBI and the release of Strzok's text messages with then-FBI employee Lisa Page.
 The complaint alleges violations of Strzok's First Amendment and due process rights, as well as a violation of the Privacy Act concerning the release of the text messages.